sjmcculloch/smblogv2/content/posts/2021-09-14-integrating-peloton-api-gatsby-js/index.md

 }
 ```

-You'll use the session_id as a header in future API calls.
-The user_id is a unique identifier that is used for API paths.
+You'll use session_id as a header in future API calls and user_id as a unique identifier for API paths.

 ### Example API call

-Once you have the authentication token established (session_id), you will be able to call other API methods.
+Once you have the authentication token established (session_id), you can call API methods.

-The following code calls the overview method which returns information about the logged in user.
+The following code calls the overview method which returns the current user's workout information.

 ```javascript
 const opts = {